shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/creative-selection-custom-model.md

 ---
-title: Creative Selection Custom Model
+title: Data Science Toolkit - Creative Selection Custom Model
 description: Learn how to assign creatives using a custom model.
 The article provides syntax explanations and detailed API workflow instructions, accompanied by examples. ms.custom: data-science
 ---

-# Creative selection custom model
+# Data Science Toolkit - Creative selection custom model

 By default, Xandr randomly distributes the creatives associated with a line item.
 You can also assign creatives using a custom model.
 Any [Bonsai Language](the-bonsai-language.md) feature or logic can be used to determine which creative should be served.